luisc8487/Fundamentals-of-JavaScript/README.md

 Even though the objects have the same content, they occupy different locations in memory.

 ## Conclusion
 JavaScript object literals are powerful tools for organizing and managing data.
-By understanding how to access, modify, and nest data within objects, you can create more dynamic and efficient programs.
+By understanding how to access, modify, and nest data within objects, you can create more dynamic and efficient programs....